Skip to content

 …and when they want it

-Because the Instagram Reels algorithm prioritizes recent posts, getting fresh content up when the maximum number of your followers are online is crucial.
+Because the Instagram Reels algorithm prioritizes recent posts, it’s crucial to post fresh content when the maximum number of your followers are online.
 As we learned earlier, earning high engagement with your own followers is the first step towards getting a spot on the Explore page.
-(Please tell me you’ve been taking notes!)

-Check out our analysis of the best time to post on Instagram for your industry, take a look at your analytics, or use Hootsuite to figure out the best time to post.
+Check out our analysis of the best time to post on Instagram for your industry, look at your analytics, or use Hootsuite to determine the best time to post.

 Here’s how to schedule a Reel at the best possible time using Hootsuite: